trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

 * **Completing the write**

   The user informs the reader/writer that all data has been sent through the WriteDone interface.
 If the user is using chunked form, the framework will send the chunked end flag to the server.
 If the user is using length form, the framework will check whether the length of the data sent by the user is consistent with the set length.
 If they are inconsistent, the kStreamStatusClientWriteContentLengthError error will be reported.
 Once the WriteDone interface is called, the user should not try to use the Write interface again.

+* **Reading the response header**

+  If the ReadHeaders interface is executed successfully, it means that the response header from the server has been received.
+The HTTP status code (200, 404, etc.) can be obtained from the http_code parameter.
+These constants are also defined in tRPC, such as ResponseStatus::kOk.
+The response header can be obtained from the http_header parameter.

 * Example code